 Our market risks relate primarily to changes in interest rates.
 We bear this risk in two specific ways.
 First, our revolving credit facility carries a variable interest rate that is tied to market indices and, therefore, our results of operations and our cash flows could have been impacted by changes in interest rates.
-We had no borrowings outstanding under our revolving credit facility during the thirteen weeks ended March 31, 2007.
-Accordingly, a 100 basis point change in interest rates would result in no material change to our recorded interest expense.
+We had no borrowings outstanding under our revolving credit facility during the thirteen weeks ended September 29, 2007.
 The second component of interest rate risk involves the short term investment of excess cash in short term, investment grade interest-bearing securities.
 These investments are considered to be cash equivalents and are shown that way on our balance sheet.
 If there are changes in interest rates, those changes would affect the investment income we earn on these investments and, therefore, impact our cash flows and results of operations.